qwefgh90/ng-terminal/README.md

 ## Contribution

-NgTerminal is devleoped with Angular CLI.
+NgTerminal is developed with Angular CLI.
 You can always write issue and contribute through PR to **master** branch.